tony-o/perl6-web-scraper/README.md

 #Perl 6: Web::Scraper;

 This module works very similar to Perl 5's Web::Scraper.
-Right now it has some extra sugar in some areas, and it's lacking in others.
+Right now it has some extra sugar in some areas.
+Currently works with parsing from XML and HTML (converts it to XHTML).

 ##Status:
-###Not working:
-XML is not parsing stuff returned by LWP::Simple;
 ###Working on:
-Building an XML tree from LWP::Simple;
+Maintenance mode, enhancemenets, etc.

 ##Syntax:
 ###Data: